Anandamohan Bose: His political and educational contributions

 Anandamohan was the founder of City School and City College in Kolkata.
-He founded the Students' Association with an objective of promoting nationalism among the students and along with Surendranath Banerjee and Shibnath Shastri organised regular lectures.
+He founded the Students' Association with an objective of promoting nationalism among the students and along with Surendranath Banerjee and Sivanath Shastri organised regular lectures.
 He was also associated with Calcutta University and was elected a member of Education Commission.
 He protested against changing the composition of Educational Service.

 Anandamohan was interested in politics from his student days.
 While in England, he founded "India Society" along with a few other Indians.
 He was also associated with "Indian League" founded by Sisir Kumar Ghosh.
 He was the secretary of "Indian Association" till 1884 and was its president throughout his lifetime.
 He protested against acts like Vernacular Press Act and the reduction of the maximum age for Indian Civil Service Examination.
 He presided in the protest meeting against Partition of Bengal held at Federation Hall in 1905, where his address was read by Rabindranath Tagore due to his ill health.